5 Reasons Fire Insurance Claims Are Denied

 2. Suspected Fraud or Arson

-Especially in this case, it's important to seek experienced representation as soon as possible.
+In this case, it's important to seek experienced representation as soon as possible.
 In addition to fighting for your insurance claim, suspected arson must often go to trial for resolution, so it's important to make sure you have a strong legal team to defend you.

 3. Valuation Disputes